cfrg/draft-irtf-cfrg-voprf/draft-irtf-cfrg-voprf.md

 lists.
 Using larger lists allows servers to batch the evaluation of multiple elements while producing a single batched DLEQ proof for them.

-When `BlindEvaluate` triggers `InverseError` means the function is about to calculate the inverse of a zero scalar, which is a failure of the protocol.
+`BlindEvaluate` triggers `InverseError` when the function is about to calculate the inverse of a zero scalar, which does not exist and therefore yields a failure in the protocol.
-More importantly, it also means there exists an input `info` that maps to the secret key of the server, and this may be known by a malicious client.
+More importantly, it also means there exists an input `info` that maps to the secret key of the server.
+Clients that observe this signal are assumed to therefore know the server secret key.
 Hence, this error can be a signal for the server to replace its secret key.

 The server sends both `evaluatedElement` and `proof` back to the client.